Mission, Purpose, & Responsibilities

 Stewardship

-We value Stewardship through the assurance that IT leadership is efficiently and responsibly using IT resources in the best interest of the University, its stakeholders, and members of the extended Texas A&M community.
+We value Stewardship through the assurance that IT leadership is efficiently and responsibly using IT resources in the best interest of the university, its stakeholders, and members of the extended Texas A&M community.

 Collaboration